Summer opportunities for San Francisco youth

 The SFPAL Law Enforcement Cadet Program is a collaborative effort of the San Francisco Police Activities League (SFPAL) and the San Francisco Police Department (SFPD).
 Since 1959 the PAL Cadet Program has provided opportunities for growth, leadership and career experience for thousands of San Francisco youth — including many who have chosen to pursue law enforcement or public service careers.
-4-week Summer Cadet Academy: June 10 through July 3, 2019.
-Year-round internship program: at SFPD stations or bureaus (approximately 6-8 hours per month).
+4-week Summer Cadet Academy: The Law Enforcement Cadet Program is a 4-week Summer Cadet Academy.
+It is a Year-round internship program at SFPD stations or bureaus (approximately 6-8 hours per month).
 Graduates of the 4-week Summer Cadet Academy will be placed in an internship at an SFPD District Station and/or SFPD Bureau.

 Community members, together with the San Francisco Police Foundation, launched Future Grads in 2012, well before tech internships were commonplace.
 One of the first programs to offer local high school students fully paid summer internships at some of the most prominent tech companies in the city, Future Grads started with just 20 students and has since nearly tripled in size.
 This summer, we’ll be looking for fifty SFUSD high school students, ages 14-18, for an eight-week-long tech-skills internship beginning in June, with a tech skills workshop and program orientation.
 Learn more about Future Graduates.

 Community Safety Initiative (CSI)